Lncvrt/AlwaysNightVision/README.md

 ## Support

-If you encounter any issues or have questions, please visit the [GitHub Issues](https://github.com/Lncvrt/AlwaysNightVision/issues) page to report bugs or request features open an issue to discuss what you would like to change.
+If you encounter any issues or have questions, please visit the [issues](https://github.com/Lncvrt/AlwaysNightVision/issues) tab to report bugs or request features open an issue to discuss what you would like to change.

 ---